Invasions of Afghanistan: Soviet invasions: 1929, 1930, and 1979

-American invasion and counterinsurgency: October 2001-August 2021
+American invasion and the Counterinsurgency Campaign: October 2001 – August 2021

-On October 7, 2001 the United States began an invasion of Afghanistan under Operation Enduring Freedom.
+On 7 October 2001 the United States began an invasion of Afghanistan under Operation Enduring Freedom.
 The invasion was launched to capture Osama bin Laden, who was the mastermind of the September 11 attacks, and was being sheltered by the Taliban.
-The US military forces did not capture him, though they toppled the Taliban government and disrupted bin Laden's Al-Qaeda network.
-On May 2, 2011, bin Laden was shot and killed by United States Armed Forces in Pakistan.
+The US military forces did not capture him, though they toppled the Taliban government and disrupted bin Laden's al-Qaeda network.
+On 2 May 2011, bin Laden was shot and killed by US forces in Pakistan.
 The Taliban leadership persisted by hiding throughout Afghanistan, largely in the southeast, and launched guerrilla attacks against forces of the United States, its allies, and the government of President Ashraf Ghani.

 In 2006, the US forces turned over security of the country to NATO-deployed forces in the region, integrating 12,000 of their 20,000 soldiers with NATO's 20,000.
 The remainder of the US forces continued to search for Al-Qaeda militants.
 The Canadian military assumed leadership and almost immediately began an offensive against areas where the Taliban guerrillas had encroached.
-At the cost of a few dozen of their own soldiers, the British, American, and Canadian Forces managed to kill over 1,000 alleged Taliban insurgents and sent thousands more into retreat.
-Many of the surviving insurgents, however, began to regroup and soon after began to engage both NATO and Afghan National Army forces, starting a protracted war that lasted until 2021, with the withdrawal of Western forces and the Taliban takeover of Kabul.
+At the cost of a few dozen of their own soldiers, the British, American, and Canadian forces managed to kill over 1,000 alleged Taliban insurgents and sent thousands more into retreat.
+Many of the surviving insurgents, however, began to regroup and soon after began to engage both NATO and Afghan National Army forces, starting a protracted war that lasted until 2021, with the withdrawal of Western forces and the Taliban Takeover of Kabul.